 Zoo Animal Management Unit Reference A/650/8784 Level 3 Credit Value 4 Guided Learning (GL) 30 h ours Unit Summary Learners will understand how working as part of an effective team in a zoo is directly linked to the welfare of the animals within it.
 Learners will explore observation skills, record keeping and having a multi-disciplinary approach to zookeeping and animal welfare.
-Learning Outcomes ssment Criteria (1 to 4) The learner will to 4.3) Jearner can 1.
-Understand the information required by Zookeepers to manage animals in a zoo 1.1 Describe information required to be able to manage zoo animals Explain the importance of Zookeepers gathering basic 2.
-Know the importance of 2.1 information on zoo animal management Evaluate record keeping methods accurate record keeping in zoos 2.2 In zoos Describe the importance of relevant record keeping for appropriate zoo animal management 2.3 Describe the reporting of issues and concerns for appropriate zoo animal management 3.
+This unit is a knowledge-based unit, with no physical requirements.
+Learning Outcomes (1 to 4) (1.1 Assessment Criteria (1.1 to 4.3) The learner will The learner can Understand the information required by Zookeepers to manage animals in a zoo 1.1 Describe information required to be able to manage zoo animals Explain the importance of Zookeepers gathering basic information on zoo animal management 2.
+Know the importance of accurate record keeping in zoos 2.1 Evaluate record keeping methods in zoos 2.2 Describe the importance of relevant record keeping for appropriate zoo animal management 2.3 Describe the reporting of issues and concerns for appropriate zoo animal management 3.
 Understand the skills required to observe animals in a zoo 3.1 Describe skills required to carry out detailed observations on zoo animals 3.2 Explain the importance of accurate observation skills